Champagne Harvest 2012 is coming soon

 Champagne Tasting in Champagne

-April is one of the best times to come to Champagne, before the season really gets going, and if you’re a champagne enthusiast, you’ll definitely want to be at one of three of the best and most dynamic champagne tastings taking place this year.
+April is one of the best times to come to Champagne, before the season really gets going, and if you’re a champagne enthusiast, you’ll definitely want to be at one of four of the best and most dynamic champagne tastings taking place this year.

 From La Montagne de Reims: